Do you want to embed your Twitter feed in WordPress?

 In this article, we’ll show you how to embed a Twitter feed in WordPress step-by-step.

-Since there are several methods in this guide, here’s a table of contents to help you find the solution that works for you.
+Since there are several methods in this guide, here’s a table of contents so you can skip ahead to the section you’re interested in:

 - Why Add Your Twitter Feed to WordPress?

 - Adding a Twitter Hashtag Feed to Your Website

-- How to embed a Twitter feed in WordPress without a plugin
+- How to Embed a Twitter Feed in WordPress (Manually)

-Before we dive in, let’s look at why embedding Twitter is beneficial for your website.
+Before we dive in, let’s look at why you need to cross-promote a social media platform like Twitter on your website.

 Why Embed Your Twitter Feed on WordPress?

 So you can keep them around for longer and give visitors more opportunities to engage with your Twitter followers.

-Now that you know the benefits of using Twitter feeds in WordPress, let’s look at the first solution for embedding them on your website.
+Now that you know the benefits of using Twitter feeds in WordPress, let’s look at how you can easily embed Twitter feeds on your WordPress website.

-How to Embed Twitter Feed With a WordPress Plugin
+Easiest Way to Embed Twitter Feed on WordPress

 The easiest way to embed a Twitter feed on your website is to use a WordPress plugin.
 WordPress plugins extend the functionality of WordPress websites without needing to know how to code.